CosmWasm/wasmd/README.md

 We use standard cosmos-sdk encoding (amino) for all sdk Messages.
 However, the message body sent to all contracts, as well as the internal state is encoded using JSON.
-Cosmwasm allows arbitrary bytes with the contract itself responsible for decodng.
+Cosmwasm allows arbitrary bytes with the contract itself responsible for decoding.
 For better UX, we often use `json.RawMessage` to contain these bytes, which enforces that it is valid json, but also give a much more readable interface.
 If you want to use another encoding in the contracts, that is a relatively minor change to wasmd but would currently require a fork.
-Please open in issue if this is important for your use case.
+Please open an issue if this is important for your use case.

 ## Quick Start